-- Peel and cut garlic cloves in half; place in a dry 11-cup, or larger, food processor; chop garlic, stopping machine twice to scrape down sides.
+- Peel and cut garlic cloves in half; place in a dry 11-cup, or larger, food processor; chop garlic, stopping machine to scrape down sides.
 IF you are making two recipes, chop the garlic for both at once; set half aside.
 (If you don’t have a food processor, may chop cloves fine with a sharp knife; may also use a Vita Mix or blender to make dressing.)

 - Add vinegar, herbs, sugar, salt, pepper, and mustard to the garlic.